kparc/kcc/README.md

 ```

 <a name="typ-dict"></a>
 **Dictionaries** are maps of keys to values, another way of saying *hashmaps* or *associative arrays*, and they are as useful in 𝒌 as elsewhere.
 Keys and values can be of any type, both vector and scalar.
-Dictionary type name is **\`a**, and there are two different notations for defining them:
+Dictionary type name is **\`a**, and the notation for defining them uses a dyadic operator `! key`:

 ```q
  d:`a`b!(1 2 3;4 5 6)      /keys!values